RULES of the VI INTERNATIONAL PIANO COMPETITION SMEDEREVO

 I category – Primary Music School, up to 5 minutes

-II category – Secondary Music School, born in 2001. and younger, up to 7 minutes
+II category – Secondary Music School, first and second grade secondary school, up to 7 minutes

-III category – Secondary Music School, born in 1999. and younger, up to 8 minutes
+III category – Secondary Music School, third and fourth grade secondary school, up to 8 minutes

 Students of vocal studies or ethnic singing who might play another instrument at secondary school level.